cassdeckard/git-presentation/src/index.md

 ### Patches
  * Patch versions of commands (add, checkout, reset, stash)
+ * Act on only select parts of files
+ * Can even edit the patch as you go!

 ### Orphans
+ * Commits that are unreachable from any local or remote branch, or tag
  * Garbage collection
  * The reflog

 ### Stash
+ * Save your work without worrying about adding, committing, what branch it is on
+ * Works like a stack
+ * `pop` will not actually pop the stack if there is a conflict

 ### Finding things in history
  * `git blame`